Eddie Murphy Reveals the Strange Advice He Got From James Brown & the Shocking Reason Behind It

 Though Brown and Murphy didn’t star in any films together, early in his career, Murphy was known for his James Brown impression, which he brought to SNL as part of the skit “James Brown Celebrity Hot Tub Party.”
 The impression so impressed the Godfather of Soul that he at one point suggested that Murphy play him in a biopic film.

-In the film, Murphy also revealed the advice Poitier agave him advice that would impact the trajectory of his career.
+In the film, Murphy also revealed the advice Poitier gave him that would impact the trajectory of his career.
 Murphy bumped into him and mentioned that he was thinking of playing the part of Roots author Alex Haley.
 However, Poitier advised him not to take the role and to focus on comedy instead.

 ’80s Where Are They Now